-During 2019 the Company received \$584,738 in short term loans from a number of parties including officers and directors, some of which are denominated and repayable in US dollars and Euros.
-Of these loans, \$419,100 are secured by a portion of the Company's investment securities and bear interest at an annual rate 12% for a term of six months.
-The other loans are interest free, unsecured and have no fixed terms of repayment.
-During 2019 the Company repaid \$94,085 of the interest free loans.
-In the first quarter of 2020 an additional \$346,922 was received from officers and directors of which \$280,515 was repaid.
-A total of \$2,834 in interest was accrued on these 2020 advances.
+During 2019 the Company received \$419,100 in short term loans from a number of parties including officers and directors.
+These loans are secured by a portion of the Company's investment securities and bear interest at an annual rate 12% for a term of six months.
 In February 2020 the Company issued 2,135,764 warrants in connection with the \$419,100 of secured interest-bearing loans issued in late 2019.
 These warrants are exercisable for a period of 12 months at an exercise price of \$0.065 per share.
-In May 2020, \$74,550 of the secured interest bearing loans and \$161,150 of the unsecured non-interest bearing loans were settled by issuing convertible promissory notes (see note 20).